-The story of how Joan’s determination and single-mindedness helped her to reach a position in the scientific community almost unheard of in the early twentieth century is inspiring, as is the way that she introduced and educated the British public about the fearsome Komodo dragon.
+The story of how Joan’s determination and single-mindedness enabled her to reach a position in the scientific community almost unheard of in the early twentieth century is inspiring, as is the way that she introduced and educated the British public about the fearsome Komodo dragon.
 The back matter provides useful extra details about her life, as well as a photograph of Joan holding her pet crocodile.

 The book could be used successfully as an introduction to a science topic on animal classification or to work on writing biographies.
 It highlights the changing role of women in the workplace in the early part of the last century, as well as raising some interesting questions about the imbalance between the status afforded to men and women involved in scientific discovery.

-Copyright: Just Imagine Story Centre Ltd 2012-2018.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.